cysouw/diathesis/text/c09_adverbials.md

   Ich versuche das Glas vollzuschenken.
 :::

 The ~~preverbs~~ as discussed in the previous chapter are just one of the three different kinds of preverbials.
-Other than preverbs, a preverbial is either a directional or a resultative. ~~Directionals~~ are a closed class of preverbials that express a direction, like *hin‑* or *her-*.
+Other than preverbs, a preverbial is either a directional or a resultative. ~~Directionals~~ are a closed class of preverbials that express a direction, like *hin‑* or *her‑*.
 They are concisely discussed in [@sec:adverbial-directionals], but they deserve more in-depth investigation. ~~Resultatives~~ are adjectival stems that are combined with verbs, like *voll* in [@last] above.
 For conceptual clarity, they are opposed to depictives in [@sec:adverbial-resultative-predicates].
 The different diatheses that are induced by resultatives are discussed in more detail throughout this chapter. [@sec:adverbial-resultative-summary] gives a basic summary of those constructions.

 ### Directionals {#sec:adverbial-directionals}

 The thirteen ~~directionals~~ in [@next] have a special status in German grammar.
 They have wide variety of different origins, for example *wieder‑* from preposition *wider* 'against', *heim‑* from noun *Heim* 'home' or *hoch‑* from adjective *hoch* 'high, tall'.
-Semantically they occur in pairs, with *empor‑* being an additional old-fashioned variant of contemporary *hoch-*.
+Semantically they occur in pairs, with *empor‑* being an additional old-fashioned variant of contemporary *hoch-*.^[Possible *statt‑* 'against' could also be included in this list, but there seem to be only two German verbs that use this preverbial, namely *stattfinden* 'to take place' and *stattgeben* 'to grant'.]

 ::: ex
 Directionals

-- *hin/her-*
+- *hin/her‑*
-- *weg/zurück*
+- *weg/zurück‑*
-- *fort/heim-*
+- *fort/heim‑*
-- *hoch/empor/nieder-*
+- *hoch/empor/nieder‑*
-- *da(r)/wieder-*
+- *da(r)/wieder‑*
-- *zusammen/auseinander-*
+- *zusammen/auseinander‑*
 :::

 These directionals are frequently used as preverbials with a wide range of semantic interpretations and diathetical remappings.
 The detailed survey of their syntax is left for future research.
 As preverbials they are typically used in a delocative diathesis, replacing a locative phrase [@next].